 Mr R Buttery - Chair of Governors

-My name is Robert Buttery and I am currently the chair of Governors and also sit on the Teaching and Learning, Resources and Personnel committees.
-I have responsibility for Early Years and Key Stage One, Numeracy and Safeguarding.
-I also act as conduit between the Governing Board and the Head Teacher in my role as chairman.
+My name is Robert Buttery and I am currently the chair of Governors and I also sit on the Teaching and Learning, Resources and Personnel committees.
+I currently have responsibility for safeguarding and development and act as a conduit between the Governing Board and Head Teacher in my role as chairman.

-I ran my own business for most of my working life and became experienced in financial matters employing and working with staff and the challenges of Government Legislation.
-I was also customer facing and always found this the most enjoyable aspect.
+I ran my own business for most of my working life and gained extensive experience in financial matters and employing and working with staff and the challenges of government legislation.
+I have always been customer facing and found this element of my work the most enjoyable.

-I live in the village and wanted to get involved in a constructive way within the local community.
-I was a Governor some twenty years ago and enjoyed my time and felt I still had something to offer with my experience and abilities gained from outside the education system.
-I have time and enthusiasm to offer and am a good team player.
-I am able to understand the complex workings of the school and feel my input is a useful addition in its day to day running, but always in a non operational capacity as required within Governorship.
-I maintain regular contact with the Head Teacher and try to keep an active contact with the staff members who work within my areas of responsibility.
-I also represent the school to outside agencies and endeavour to keep the School on all relevant agendas whenever possible.
+When I retired having recently moved to the area, I wanted to get involved in a constructive way within the local community.
+I was a Governor some twenty years ago and enjoyed the challenge and felt I still had something to offer with my experience and abilities gained from outside the education system.
+I have time and enthusiasm to offer and I am a good team player.
+I am able to understand the complex workings of the school and feel my input is a useful addition in its day to day running, but always in a non-operational capacity as required within Governorship.
+I maintain regular contact with the Head Teacher and endeavour to keep active contact with the staff on my regular visits.
+I also represent the school to outside agencies and try to keep it on all relevant agendas whenever possible.

-Previous hobbies have been motor racing and music.
-I raced cars for several years and have been in pop bands for most of my adult life and continue my interest in both.
-I have now retired and am enjoying my new found leisure time seeing the world and walking in our lovely countryside with my two dogs.
+My interests include motor racing and music.
+I raced cars for several years and have played drums in several bands throughout my adult life and continue my interest in both.
+I am enjoying my retirement and the opportunities it provides me to spend my new-found leisure time seeing the world and walking in our lovely countryside with my two dogs.